icefelt/simple_load_balancer/README.md

-# simple_load_balancer
+# Simple Load Balancer

-This repo a simple load balancer, written in go.
-I used this page as a guide:
+I used Kasun Vithanage's page to write a simple load balancer in go https://kasvith.github.io/posts/lets-create-a-simple-lb-go/

-https://kasvith.github.io/posts/lets-create-a-simple-lb-go/
+This appeals to me as I'm learning golang, and I'm faimliar with load balancers.